 First-time setup

-This mode enables our complete suite of device security features.
+This mode enables the complete suite of device security features.

 The Cloudflare Zero Trust home ↗ will be your go-to place to check device connectivity data, as well as create Secure Web Gateway and Zero Trust policies for your organization.

 As you complete the Cloudflare Zero Trust onboarding, you will be asked to create a team name for your organization.
-You will need the team name when you deploy the WARP client on your devices; it will allow your users to connect to your organization's Cloudflare Zero Trust instance.
+You will need the team name when you deploy the Cloudflare One Client on your devices; it will allow your users to connect to your organization's Cloudflare Zero Trust instance.

 Configure One-time PIN or connect a third-party identity provider in Zero Trust.
 This is the login method your users will utilize when authenticating to add a new device to your Cloudflare Zero Trust setup.